 You should obtain professional tax advice, especially in areas where more complex tax issues arise.
 This includes refinanced debt, losses, restructures, capital gains tax, personal services income, trust declarations and distributions, and private company loans.

 If you are seeking advice, have made errors or need to correct your business records, speak with a CPA Australia-registered tax agent who can work with you to get things right.

-Getting the basics right has never been more important – good record keeping, substantiation, correct account codes, properly accounting for private use and declaring all cash transactions are essential to assure yourself, your tax agent and the ATO that your tax affairs are in order.
+Getting the basics right has never been more important – good record keeping, correct account codes, properly accounting for private use, keeping lodgments and payments up to date and declaring all cash transactions are essential to assure yourself, your tax agent and the ATO that your tax affairs are in order.